Education

 Since the 2018 tax year, businesses can receive for providing family leave for their employees.
 Even though this tax credit has been around for a few years, most people forget about it.

-This is one of the last years to use this and as of right now we don’t know if it will apply to the next tax season.
-To qualify you must offer written family leave paid off and offer employees at least 2 weeks of paid time off also.
+This is one of the last years to use this credit and as of right now we don’t know if it will apply to the next tax season.
+To qualify you must offer written family leave paid time off and offer employees at least 2 weeks of paid time off also.

 8. Remember To Write Off Bad Debts

-If your business functions on the accrual accounting method or must use it this tax season, then the end of the year is the to review your business accounts.
-When looking at accounts you will also be going over accounts.
+If your business functions on the accrual accounting method or must use it this tax season, then the end of the year is the time to review your business accounts.
+When looking at accounts you will also be going over customer accounts.

 The first thing you should do is look at which accounts aren’t going to pay.
 You can write each account off as bad debts and deduct these amounts from your overall income to save on taxes.